-The current-law expenditure projections reflect the physicians' payment levels expected under the MACRA payment rules and the ACA-mandated reductions in other Medicare payment rates, but not the payment reductions and/or delays that would result from the HI trust fund depletion.
-In the year of asset depletion, which is projected to be 2026 in this report, HI revenues are projected to cover 89 percent of program costs.
+The expenditure projections reflect the cost-reduction provisions required under current law but not the payment reductions and/or delays that would result from the HI trust fund depletion.
+In the year of asset depletion, which is projected to be 2026 in this report, HI revenues are projected to cover 90 percent of incurred program costs.

 The illustrative alternative shown in the top line of figure I.1 assumes that (i) there would be a transition from current-law payment updates for providers affected by the economy-wide productivity adjustments to payment updates that reflect adjustments for health care productivity; (ii) the average physician payment updates would transition from current law to payment updates that reflect the Medicare Economic Index; and (iii) the 5-percent bonuses for qualified physicians in advanced alternative payment models (advanced APMs) and the \$500-million payments for physicians in the merit-based incentive payment system (MIPS) would continue indefinitely rather than expire in 2025.
-The difference between the illustrative alternative and the current-law projections continues to demonstrate that the long-range costs could be substantially higher than shown throughout much of the report if the MACRA4 and ACA5 cost-reduction measures prove problematic and new legislation scales them back.
+The difference between the illustrative alternative and the current-law projections continues to demonstrate that the long-range costs could be substantially higher than shown throughout much of the report if the cost-reduction measures prove problematic and new legislation scales them back.